 10 GigE adapters

 Additional features are available with 10 GigE adapters.
 There are versions of these adapters from several adapter vendors that have TCP/IP offload engines (TOE), iSCSI offload, Fibre Channel over Ethernet (FCoE) or all three.
 These can improve performance in some instances, and in most cases reduce the host CPU utilization by offloading these functions onto the adapter.
-The adapters that support TCP/IP, iSCSI offload and FCoE together are known as
+The adapters that support TCP/IP, iSCSI offload and FCoE together are known as converged network adapters (CNAs) and provide an interesting blend of traffic on the same wire at the same time.
+This function requires Data Center Bridging (DCB) in the switch to operate.
+Demartek Labs has published plenty about how this works, as well as the results of some of our lab results.
+Some performance reports are available on Demartek’s FCoE Zone website.

 Most of the Ethernet switch vendors provide 10 GigE switches with a variety of port counts and some with support for DCB.
 Some of these switches have ports than can support both 1 GigE and 10 GigE, provided the same form factor of connector is used for both.
 If your switches have ports that support both speeds with the appropriate transceivers or connectors, this can help smooth the transition to 10 GigE.